aurelia/i18n/doc/article/en-US/i18n-with-aurelia.md

 }
 ```

-> The object passed to `t-params` is a complex object explained [in the next section](/doc/article/aurelia/i18n/latest/i18n-with-aurelia/5)
+> The object passed to `t-params` is a complex object explained [in the next section](/doc/article/aurelia/i18n/latest/i18n-with-aurelia/5).
+To use it via code, see [Complex objects for variables via code](/doc/article/en-US/i18n-with-aurelia.md#complex-objects-for-variables)

 ### Translating with the TValueConverter
 In order to do translations in a more declarative way from within your HTML markup you can use a custom ValueConverter named `t`.
 It takes exactly the same `options` as the code translation method `tr` but of course provides the key automatically.